 After that, fill out Access Log settings like this:

 Rolling and compression are handy features that keep your log file sizes small.
-OpenLiteSpeed can automatically delete access logs after some time, but it seems you need to take care of excessive error logs yourself (hopefully they won’t grow that quickly as access logs).
+OpenLiteSpeed can automatically delete access logs after some time.
 Of course, feel free to deviate from the settings that control actual logging behavior, as this is just a reasonable example.

 Set up File Access Control like this: